 We also created 12 rules using nonsense words.
 Incorporating nonsense words is less straightforward in the Wason case than in the other tasks, as the model needs to be able to reason about whether instances match the antecedent and consequent of the rule.
 We therefore use nonsense rules of the form ``If the cards have less gluff, then they have more caft'' with instances being more/less gluff/caft.
 The more/less framing makes the instances roughly the same length regardless of rule type, and avoids using negation which might confound results \citep{hosseini2021understanding}.

-Finally, we created two types of control rules based on the realistic rules.
+Finally, we created two types of control rules based on the realistic rules, which we present here.
 First, we created shuffled realistic rules by combining the antecedents and consequents of different realistic rules, while ensuring that there is no obvious rationale for the rule.
+For example, one shuffled-realistic rule is ``If they are doctors, then they must have a parachute.''

 We then created violate-realistic rules by taking each realistic rule and reversing its consequent.
-For example, the realistic rule ``If the clients are skydiving, then they must have a parachute'' is transformed to ``If the clients are skydiving, then they must have a wetsuit'', but ``parachute'' is still included among the cards.
-The violate condition is designed to make the rule especially implausible in context of the examples, while the rule in the shuffled condition is somewhat more arbitrary/belief neutral.
+For example, the realistic rule ``If the clients are skydiving, then they must have a parachute'' is transformed to the violate rule ``If the clients are skydiving, then they must have a wetsuit'', but ``parachute'' is still included among the cards.
+The violate condition is designed to make the rule especially implausible in context of the examples (viz. requiring the item that is \emph{not} a parachute to skydive), while the rule in the shuffled condition is somewhat more arbitrary/belief neutral.

 To rule out a possible specific effect of cards (which were used in the original tasks) we also sampled versions of each problem with sheets of paper or coins, but results are similar so we collapse across these conditions in the main analyses.